Virginia McKenna: Personal life

+In 1954, McKenna married the actor Denholm Elliott, whom she met on the set of The Cruel Sea.
+Their marriage ended owing to his affairs with men.
+In 1957, she married another actor, Bill Travers, to whom she remained married until his death in 1994.
 McKenna and Travers had four children together, one of whom is Will Travers.
 She is the grandmother of actress Lily Travers.

-In 1975, she released an album of twelve songs called Two Faces of Love, which included two of her own compositions and a sung version of the poem "The Life That I Have" from the film Carve Her Name with Pride.
+In 1975, McKenna released an album of twelve songs called Two Faces of Love, which included two of her own compositions and a sung version of the poem "The Life That I Have" from Carve Her Name with Pride.
 The record was released on the Gold Star label with two line drawings of McKenna by her sister-in-law Linden Travers, but these were replaced by a photograph when the album was reissued on the Rim label in 1979.

-Her audiobook work includes The Secret Garden by Frances Hodgson Burnett, and narration of The Lonely Doll by Dare Wright.
+McKenna's audiobook work includes The Secret Garden by Frances Hodgson Burnett, and narration of The Lonely Doll by Dare Wright.

 McKenna is a vegetarian.
 She is a patron of Cinnamon Trust, a national charity that helps elderly people to keep their pets.

-Her autobiography, The Life in My Years, was published by Oberon Books in March 2009.
+McKenna's autobiography, The Life in My Years, was published by Oberon Books in March 2009.